Muchi Muchi Pork!: Bombs

 When a bomb is used, the player is granted momentary invincibility, and a giant robot will damage enemies on screen.
 Any bullets that come into contact with the robot or the player will automatically be turned into parachuting pigs.

 The number of bombs in stock is indicated by "B" icons at the bottom of the screen.
 There is also a small meter above the "B" icons that indicates a partial bomb.
 The partial bomb meter is filled by collecting bomb fragments that are scattered throughout the stages.
 Once the meter is full, another bomb is added to the stock.
 If the player has no bombs left, tapping the C button will use a partial bomb.
 The duration and strength of the partial bomb is dependent on how full the partial bomb meter was when it was used.
 Partial bombs do not convert bullets into pigs, but will cancel all bullets they come into contact with.

 Plot

 The story features a trio of females from Batazuka City who have been transformed into pig-girls by the main antagonist, General Porkfillet.
 They ride flying motor bikes called "ketta machines", which are powered by pedaling.

-Very little story is shown in-game, besides a few comic-strip style images shown at the start, and a short ending sequence.
+The story is shown in-game, a few comic-strip style images are shown at the start, and has a short ending sequence.
 As in Pink Sweets, many of the character names are puns on food.